JumboDS64/APSly2/README.md

 ### The client won't connect to my PCSX2 instance
 Make sure you have PINE enabled and that you're playing the US version of the game.

-### I'm stuck in the tutorial
+### I'm stuck in the start menu/tutorial
-Type `/menu` command in the client and you should be taken to the menu.
+Type `/menu` command in the client and you should be taken to the episode select menu.

 ### There's no "save and quit" option in the pause menu
 You can save the game manually in Options.